What is the specific antidote for Tricyclic Antidepressant (TCA) poisoning?

 Prepare for the NEET Forensic Medicine and Toxicology (FMT) Test with engaging multiple-choice questions and detailed answer explanations.
 Ace your exam with confidence!

-The other options do not serve as specific antidotes for TCA poisoning.
-For example, Digoxin immune Fab is used for digoxin toxicity, N-acetylcysteine is a specific antidote for acetaminophen toxicity, and Flumazenil is a benzodiazepine antagonist that might precipitate seizures in TCA overdose.
-Thus, sodium bicarbonate's unique action makes it the recognized treatment for TCA poisoning
+Other options do not serve as antidotes for TCA poisoning.
+For instance, digoxin immune Fab is used specifically for digoxin toxicity, while N-acetylcysteine is an antidote for acetaminophen poisoning.
+Flumazenil is a benzodiazepine antagonist used in cases of benzodiazepine overdose but can precipitate seizures in patients with TCA toxicity.
+Thus, sodium bicarbonate is the primary treatment choice in managing TCA poisoning due to its protective effect on the heart and its ability to correct acidosis.

 Subscribe